tencent-quantum-lab/tensorcircuit/README.md

 ### Integrated script

-For now, we introduce one for all checker for development:
+For now, we introduce one-for-all checker for development before committing:

 ```bash
 ./check_all.sh
 ```

-## Research projects and application codes
+## Researches and applications

 ### DQAS